mojzis/bamboo_slideshow/README.md

 #Drupal Bamboo Slideshow Documentation

-This is a slideshow Feature (module) for [Drupal 7](http://drupal.org/project/drupal) (tested with Drupal 7.19).
+Bamboo Slideshow is a Feature (module) for [Drupal 7](http://drupal.org/project/drupal).
 It uses Views, Views Slideshow and Flexslider so it's responsive out of the box.
+You can [see a demo of it here](http://bamboo.themehuis.com/bamboo-featured-content-slideshow).
+Bamboo Slideshow is a companion module for the [Bamboo theme](http://drupal.org/project/bamboo) on drupal.org by [Danny Englander](http://highrockmedia.com/) ([@highrockmedia](https://twitter.com/highrockmedia)) The Feature works well with the Bamboo theme but should also work well with other Drupal 7 themes.

 -----